samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 # move into the server directory
 cd virtual-market/server/

-# initialise it as a NPM project
+# initialise it as an NPM project
 npm init -y
 ```